|

 Selecting the most suitable installation position

-Ensure there is no heating or steam source nearby.
-No obstacles are in the way
+there is no heating or steam source nearby.
+No obstacles are

 Make sure you have the distance specified in